Healthy Diet for Dogs7 December 2022

-We all want our pets to a long and happy life, so we follow the rules to keep them healthy; exercise, vet trips, medical attention and of course, lots of love.
-These things keep them in a good physical condition, but we should also pay attention to their food.
-We as humans often say we are what we eat, so surely this applies to our four legged friends too.
-Does a healthier diet help your dog live longer?
-For that matter, what is a healthy diet?
+We all want our pets to enjoy a long and happy life, so we follow the rules to keep them healthy; physical and mental exercise, vet trips and of course, lots of love.
+These things help to keep them in good physical and mental condition.
+But we should also pay close attention to what they are eating.
+Like us, if our pooches eat the wrong foods or at the wrong amount they can be at risk of gaining weight or becoming unwell so it's important they have a healthy diet.
+So the question is, what is a healthy diet?

-A healthier life is what we want for our pets, and the ideal diet is sure to help achieve that.
-On top of this they need exercise, the normal preventions (vaccines, check ups, etc), and medical attention when it’s needed.
+A healthier life is what we want for our pets, and the ideal diet can help towards achieving it.
+On top of this they need physical and mental exercise, the normal preventative treatments (vaccines, worm, flea and tick treatments, check ups, etc), and medical attention when it’s needed.
 And no matter what give them all your love :)

 Know someone who’d love this?